HaythamEffarah/compton-fastfit/README.md

 We suggest starting with "getfigures.m," which tells you exactly which sections (SECS.) of the workhorse script, comptonfastfit.m, need to be run to produce each figure in the paper.

-Sections 1-4 of comptonfastfit.m are ultimately the heart of Compton FastFit.
+Sections 1-4 of comptonfastfit.m are ultimately the heart of Compton FastFit <br>

-  Section 1: Load LCS X-ray spectral data
+Section 1: Load LCS X-ray spectral data <br>
-  Section 2: Convert the data into polynomial matrices Section 3: Create an interpolation map
+Section 2: Convert the data into polynomial matrices <br>
+Section 3: Create an interpolation map <br>
-  Section 4: Produce an interpolated LCS X-ray spectrum at a new energy
+Section 4: Produce an interpolated LCS X-ray spectrum at a new energy <br>

+## Data

+This code is intended to be run with data that was generated using laser-Compton scattering simulation software and can be found here with instructions on which directories to store the data: https://doi.org/10.6084/m9.figshare.19083344.v1